 Open-plan offices are popular with managers who want to cut costs, but also because we have convinced ourselves that is essential to be able to see each other.
 Where there are walls, they are all made of glass, so there is nowhere to hide.
 If you want a private conversation at work, your best bet is to take it to a public place – the stairwell or kitchen – than in the goldfish bowl in the office.

 There’s a startling gap between our dreams of the “perfect office” and the reality, with dream offices variously envisaged as everything from a café table in an Italian square, to a garden room with a view of a waterfall.

-Alexi Marmot is Professor of Facility and Environment Management and Head of the Bartlett School of Graduate Studies and has a lot to say about open plan offices.
-She points out that, whilst organisations tend to cite better communication, collaboration and supervision, open plan offices offer great economic gains – are generally cheaper to construct – requiring fewer walls, less servicing, and simpler environmental controls and they enable organisations to accommodate more people more efficiently.
+Alexi Marmot is Professor of Facility and Environment Management and Head of the Bartlett School of Graduate Studies and has a lot to say about open-plan offices.
+She points out that, whilst organizations tend to cite better communication, collaboration, and supervision, open plan offices offer great economic gains – are generally cheaper to construct – requiring fewer walls, less servicing, and simpler environmental controls and they enable organizations to accommodate more people more efficiently.

 Places for people

 There seems to be a paradox as people, both managers and staff, often say they like the “vibrant”, “buzzy” atmosphere of their office, whilst complaining that they can’t concentrate there and retreating to the coffee shop or home.
 The idea that lively, quirky offices are conducive to creativity is open to debate.
 Quiet and noisy people, introverts, and extroverts are all creative, so we need to consider individual traits rather than stereotypes.